Ligament Sprain

 Oakville

-Expert rehabilitation for ankle, knee & leg ligament injuries — Grade 1 through Grade 3.
-Evidence-based treatment by registered physiotherapists who get you back to full activity, faster.
+Expert rehabilitation for ankle, knee, shoulder, wrist, thumb & elbow ligament injuries — Grade 1 through Grade 3.
+Evidence-based treatment by registered physiotherapists who restore full joint stability, faster.

 Sprain Severity — Grades

-⚠ Urgent Assessment: Inability to bear any weight, visible deformity, or numbness requires medical assessment prior to physiotherapy.
+⚠ Urgent Assessment: Inability to bear weight, visible deformity, numbness, or suspected fracture requires medical assessment prior to physiotherapy.

 Understanding Your Injury